-This procedure applies to all cases of Class Societies' involvement in conducting the survey and certification of EEDI in accordance with regulations 5, 6, 7, 8 and 9 of MARPOL Annex VI as a Verifier defined in the "2012 Guidelines on Survey and Certification of the Energy Efficiency Design Index (EEDI)" IMO Resolution MEPC 214(63).
+This procedure applies to all cases of Class Societies' involvement in conducting the survey and certification of EEDI in accordance with regulations 5, 6, 7, 8 and 9 of MARPOL Annex VI as a Verifier defined in the IMO "2014 Guidelines on Survey and Certification of the Energy Efficiency Design Index (EEDI)" as amended in MEPC.1/Circ.855.

-1 Definition
+1 Definitions

-"Industry Guidelines" means the Industry Guidelines for calculation and verification of the Energy Efficiency Design Index (EEDI) as first submitted to MEPC 64 that may be revised in order to remain in line with the relevant IMO Guidelines MEPC.212(63) and MEPC.214(63).
+"Industry Guidelines" means the "2015 Industry Guidelines for calculation and verification of the Energy Efficiency Design Index (EEDI)" as submitted to MEPC 68 that may be revised in order to remain in line with the relevant IMO Guidelines.